VMBlakelock/bouquetnblooms/README.md

  - find a navigation bar that links to other pages when clicked.
  - understand the sites purpose upon landing.
  - be able to view the sites basic offerings.
- - be able to click social media icons to link out to other BouquetBlooms pages.
+ - be able to click social media icons to link out to other BouquetnBlooms pages.
  - have the option to register to the site to be able to interact with the site, see more and make a purchase.

 ### Registered Account